EDUCBA Logo

 Explanation

-• At a micro-level, It is defined as the sum total of gross income received by the individual or gross income received by a household from all sources combined.
-To elaborate, household income shall mean the combined gross income, from all sources, of all the individuals in a particular house.
+• At a micro level, individuals or households actively accumulate their gross income from various sources, representing the total sum of income received.
+To elaborate, household income shall mean the combined gross income from all sources of all the individuals in a particular house.

 • Personal income at the national level helps in understanding gross domestic consumption.